superdfv/titanic_spaceship/README.md

-# titanic_spaceship
+# Titanic_spaceship kaggle competition

-Code for Titanic Spaceship Competition on Kaggle
+Jupyter Notebook for the Titanic Spaceship competition in Kaggle (Machine Learning)

-I managed to score 0.73252
+I managed to obtain a score of 0.73252 with this analysis.